kulotsystems/pageant-tabulations/ReadMe.md

 ## Beauty Pageant Tabulations

-Back at <a href="https://web.facebook.com/ACLCCollegeIRIGA">ACLC College of Iriga</a>, I was able to practice my development skills in real-life events such as beauty pageants.
+Back at <a href="https://web.facebook.com/ACLCCollegeIRIGA">ACLC College of Iriga</a>, I was able to apply some development skills in real-life events such as beauty pageants.

 My setup has always been the dead-simple local network through WIFI.
 Laptops assigned to the board of judges are the clients connected to my local server,